step-security/harden-runner/README.md

 - [Harden-Runner Detected Anomalous Traffic to api.ipify.org Across Multiple Customers](https://www.stepsecurity.io/blog/harden-runner-detects-anomalous-traffic-to-api-ipify-org-across-multiple-customers)
 - [Harden-Runner Detected an Unexpected Microsoft Defender Installation on GitHub-Hosted Ubuntu Runners](https://www.stepsecurity.io/blog/how-stepsecurity-harden-runner-detected-unexpected-microsoft-defender-installation-on-github-hosted-ubuntu-runners)
 - [Harden-Runner Flagged an Anomalous Outbound Call, Leading to a Docker Documentation Update](https://www.stepsecurity.io/blog/harden-runner-flags-anomalous-outbound-call-leading-to-docker-documentation-update)
+See the incidents and detections StepSecurity has caught in the wild: [View All Incidents →](https://www.stepsecurity.io/incidents)

 ### See It in Action
-Harden-Runner secures over **18 million CI/CD workflow runs every week**, protecting thousands of pipelines, including those from popular open-source projects by **Microsoft, Google, and CISA**.
+Harden-Runner secures over **20 million CI/CD workflow runs every week**, protecting thousands of pipelines, including those from popular open-source projects by **Microsoft, Google, and CISA**.
 See how top projects are using Harden-Runner and explore the insights:
 ➡️ [Who's using Harden-Runner?](https://docs.stepsecurity.io/whos-using-harden-runner)

 ## Quick Links